 Case in point: legendary weirdo filmmaker David Lynch has his own transcendental meditation (TM) society, the David Lynch Foundation.
 Jerry Seinfeld has apparently been meditating for 40+ years and is now on Lynch’s all-star TM spokesperson team.
 Who would have thought the creator of a show ‘about nothing’ would also be into an activity that is ostensibly ‘about nothing’?

 Confronted by the contemporary, secular version of meditation, it’s easy to forget where the practice comes from.
 Meditation and the accompanying notion of mindfulness grew out of Buddhist and Hindu spiritual traditions, dating back thousands of years.
 Then in the 60s… there were hippies.

 But after that groovy scene loved itself out, the mainstream slowly came ‘round to realizing that the ideas behind meditation and mindfulness, separated from counter-cultural agitation, dogma, and religious baggage, were actually really good.
 Science backs that claim hard.

 You don’t have to change that much about yourself to meditate effectively, it turns out.
 You can make it work around your life and routine, whether you’re a developer at a startup, a freelancer writer-editor, or a humble accountant.

-These days, there’s lots of meditation apps on the market.
+These days, there are lots of meditation apps on the market.
 All of them have features like session timers, progress tracking, and lessons structured into broader programs.
 The Mindfulness App and Calm are two big ones.

 Headspace differentiates itself from the pack with its breezy manner, disarmingly cartoonish, approachable art direction, and great design.
 If you’re the type of person who gets alarmed by things like harem pants, gurus, and healing crystals, this might just be the meditation app for you.